 01 of 13

 In season, you may have to pay to go to some of those lovely Long Island beaches (especially if you’re not a resident of the town or village.)
 But before Memorial Day and after Labor Day, and usually after 5 or 6 p.m., you can sit on the sand for free at places like Long Beach and watch as the sky turns a deep shade of red and the sun sinks below the horizon.
 You can also sit on the waterfront at places like Port Washington and Cold Spring Harbor to view spectacular sunsets.

 02 of 13

-Free Entertainment in Long Island Wine Country
+Visit in Long Island Wine Country

 Visit some of the many vineyards and wineries on the North Fork, and a few on the South Fork.
-Although most charge a nominal fee for wine tastings, many feature free music and special events.
+Although most charge a nominal fee for wine tastings, many free music and special events.
 Check out The Wine Stand at Wolffer Estate Vineyard in Sagaponack where they have live music on Fridays and Saturdays during the warmer months.

 03 of 13

-Take A Hike!
+Take A Hike

-Long Island is home to a number of hiking trails like the ones in Garvies Point Preserve, which lead down to a quiet beach, and some wonderful wildlife refuges like the Oyster Bay National Wildlife Refuge.
+Long Island is home to a number of hiking trails like the ones in Garvies Point Preserve, which lead down to a quiet beach, and some incredible wildlife refuges like the Oyster Bay National Wildlife Refuge.
 The Nature Conservancy’s Uplands Farm features a double-loop trail surrounded by red cedar, oak, hickory and other tall trees.
 Butterflies and birds, as well as wood frogs and salamanders, frolic in the area’s pools in season.

-You can also enjoy walking through shaded trails in Long Island gardens like the Bailey Arboretum and Clark Garden, which have no admission charge (although Clark Garden greatly appreciates voluntary donations.)
+You can also enjoy walking through shaded trails in Long Island gardens like the Bailey Arboretum and Clark Garden, which have no admission charge, although Clark Garden greatly appreciates voluntary donations.

 04 of 13

 Visit the Big Duck

 05 of 13

 Long Island is home to many free concerts.
 The Steinway & Sons Piano Gallery of Long Island in Melville is a showroom for the legendary instruments, and they also offer free concerts in their recital space.
 The Jones Beach Boardwalk Bandshell is also a popular location for free concerts.

 06 of 13

 Stroll Through An Outdoor Sculpture Park

 The Nassau County Museum of Art's Sculpture Park features over 50 sculptures by artistic luminaries like Botero, Calder and more, all displayed outdoors on the museum's sprawling property.

 The museum's 145 acres also include marked nature trails through the woods, so you can take a leisurely hike through the greenery.
 (On weekends, you’ll have to pay a minimal charge to park your car in their lot.
 There is also a fee for entering the museum building.)

 07 of 13

 Visit Grumman Memorial Park

 08 of 13

 Attend a Free Long Island Festival

 Long Island has a vibrant festival scene, and many of these celebrations are free.
 There are a variety of admission-free events with entertainment, music and more, from the annual Oyster Bay Festival to the Cow Harbor Festival in Northport and Suffolk County Community College’s annual Long Island Shakespeare Festival in the summer, usually in June and July.Continue to 9 of 13 below.

 Visit a Free Long Island Museum